EvaSeidlmayer/orcid-for-wikidata/README.md

 *******************

-### 5. Check for existing author-items in Wikidata
+### 5. Check for existing author-items for complete ORCID-authors in Wikidata

 Analogue to the check for existing Q-Nr for publication-items in Wikidata, we also check for existing author-items.
 Applying the just poduced file we request the public Wikidata-API for items containig the given ORCID (wdt:P496) or names as alias (skos:altLabel) or label (rdfs:label).